 The nearest ocean data buoy that afternoon recorded a significant wave height of 3.6 meters (just under 12 feet), with the largest waves clocking in at 9.1 meters (nearly 30 feet).
 When these massive swells encountered the ebb rushing out of Slingsby Channel, the height of the waves increased, their faces steepened, and they began stacking up behind one another.
 I burst out of the channel, paddling furiously, only to confront a near-vertical wall of water rising high over my head.

-“Please don’t break, don’t break, don’t break,” I muttered at the swells as I hurled myself against the wall of water.
-At the peak of each wave, my bow would momentarily point skyward before crashing down on the back side of the wave.
+“Please don’t break, don’t break, don’t break,” I muttered at the swells as I hurled myself against the tower of water.
+At the peak of each wave, my bow would momentarily point skyward before smashing down on the back side of the wave.
 Clapotis reflected off the nearby rocks and churned everything into foam and chop, even as the giant swells piled ever higher.
 This was far more turbulence than I had intended to bite off, and I worried it might be more than I could chew.

 The worst of the stacking waves dissipated somewhere off Lawrence Point, just under a mile from the mouth of the channel.
 With my speed boosted both by the current and my own alarm, I made it through the zone of terror in under ten minutes, but each of those was a very long minute.